sydasif/ansible-cbt-lab/docs/vars.md

 ## Variables in Ansible

-In Ansible, a powerful tool for automating configuration management tasks, leverages variables to manage dynamic values, making playbooks flexible and reusable.
+Ansible is a powerful tool for automating configuration management.
+It uses variables to manage dynamic values, making playbooks flexible and reusable.
 Let’s explore how variables work in Ansible, focusing on group variables (`group_vars`) and host variables (`host_vars`).

 ### Defining Variables in Ansible